Ali-Mikael/Pen-testing/h7-sUp3rSeCure1.md

 - (some other format than the one you already tried)

 ## PDF
-I thought it'd be fun to crack a PDF, so I searched for ways to encrypt PDFs and found a [blogpost](<https://www.baeldung.com/linux/file-pdf-set-password>) suggesting `pdftk`.
+I thought it'd be fun to crack a PDF, so I searched for ways to encrypt PDFs and found a [blogpost](<https://www.baeldung.com/linux/file-pdf-set-password>) suggesting `pdftk`.[4]

 The tool can be installed like so:
 ```bash